 SCIENTIFIC BACKGROUND

 Gaucher disease is an autosomal recessive disorder of glycosphingolipid catabolism caused by reduced or absent activity of the lysosomal enzyme β-glucocerebrosidase (GBA).
-Pathogenic variants in the GBA gene are causative.
-The enzyme defect leads to progressive systemic accumulation of glucocerebroside (glucosylceramide) or glucosylsphingosine predominantly in the lysosomes of macrophages.
+It is caused by pathogenic variants in the GBA gene.
+The enzyme defect leads to the progressive accumulation of glucocerebroside (glucosylceramide) or glucosylsphingosine predominantly in the lysosomes of macrophages.
 With increasing storage, the macrophages increase in size and become so-called Gaucher cells, which can be detected predominantly in the spleen, liver, and bone marrow and are characteristic of the clinical appearance.

 Two treatment strategies are available for the management of Gaucher disease.
 Enzyme replacement therapy involves intravenous administration of the recombinant enzyme, which degrades glucocerebrosides stored in Gaucher cells.
 Alternatively, substrate reduction therapy is available, which reduces the rate of synthesis of glucocerebroside, thereby preventing its accumulation.
 Substrate reduction therapy with the active ingredient eliglustat is designed for the long-term treatment of adult patients with Gaucher disease type I. The efficacy of eliglustat depends on the CYP2D6 metabolizer status of the patient.
-Therefore, determination of CYP2D6 metabolizer type should be performed prior to initiation of therapy (Cerdelga summary of product characteristics).
+Therefore, CYP2D6 metabolizer type should be determined prior to starting therapy (Cerdelga summary of product characteristics).

 Direct measurement of β-glucocerebrosidase activity in leukocytes should be performed prior to molecular genetic testing of the GBA gene (ACMG Practice Guideline, 2011).